mhujer/blog.martinhujer.cz/source/_posts/2017/2017-08-23-symfony-forms-with-request-objects.md

 2. Do not blindly follow the documentation (or other developers).

 **Do you use similar solution in your projects?
-If you are using entities, have you already encountered some problems?**
+If you are using entities, have you already encountered any problems?**

 Finally, you may want to read two related articles: [Avoiding Entities in Forms](https://stovepipe.systems/post/avoiding-entities-in-forms) and [Rethinking Form Development](https://stovepipe.systems/post/rethinking-form-development) (written by Iltar van der Berg).